- Who are you and what do you do?

 - Developed a precision VNA phase/amplitude interface (lens antenna

-- Developed a set of antenna isolators for an ECM product
+- Developed a set of absorptive antenna aperture isolators for an ECM product

-that improved the receiver threshold by a minimum 20 dB wideband across SHF (X
+that improved the receiver threshold by 20 dB across X-band and K-band).

 - Switched mode power supplies (SMPS) buck/boost: specification, heat dissipation and mechanical (seaborne